chigbovalentine18-alt/Digital-Forensics-CTF-Investigation/README.md

 ## Conclusion

-This project demonstrates practical digital forensic investigation techniques using industry-recognized forensic tools.
-The investigation successfully analyzed a forensic disk image, identified digital evidence, recovered deleted files, and documented the findings in accordance with forensic best practices.
+This project showcases the application of digital forensic methodologies to examine a forensic disk image within a controlled environment.
+Using professional forensic tools, the investigation focused on preserving evidence integrity, analyzing the contents of the image, uncovering relevant digital artifacts, recovering deleted data, and presenting the results through a structured report that follows accepted forensic standards.

+---

+## Author
+Chigbo Valentine